+QSEC CORPORATE RISKS ASSIGNED TO QSEC (22)112 Ms Alison Shakeshaft and Ms Jill Paterson joined the meeting.
 The Committee received the Corporate Risks assigned to QSEC and noted two new risks; Risk 1548: Risk to the Health Board maintaining service provision due to proposed industrial action and Risk 1439: Risk of delays of specialist wound management advice resulting in deep tissue damage, vascular disorders and sepsis.

-Referring to Risk 1548, Ms Shakeshaft updated Members that a significant level of work has taken place in planning for the Industrial Action to maintain safe services during the RCN strike and a robust command and control structure has been put in place across the three counties, with the hub based at Ystwyth, St David's Park.
-A reflection session will take place on Friday, 16 December 2022, the day after the strike to discuss whether alternative or revised measures are required.
-Discussions are underway regarding whether to create a separate DATIX risk for the Welsh Ambulance Service Trust potential Industrial Action which will have a different impact on the system.
-Mrs Shakeshaft noted gratitude to the management teams across the organisation who are working hard to try and mitigate the risks on quality, safety and patient experience.
+Referring to Risk 1548, Ms Alison Shakeshaft updated Members that a significant level of work has taken place in planning for the Industrial Action to maintain safe services during the RCN strike and a robust command and control structure has been put in place across the three counties, with the hub based at the Ystwyth Building, St David's Park.
+A reflection session will take place on Friday, 16th December 2022, the day after the first strike, to discuss whether alternative or revised measures are required.
+Discussions are underway regarding whether to create a separate DATIX risk for the Welsh Ambulance Service Trust potential Industrial Action, which will have a different impact on the system.
+Ms Shakeshaft expressed gratitude to the management teams across the organisation who are working hard to try and mitigate the risks relating to quality, safety and patient experience.

-Referring to risk 1439, Mr Carruthers explained that the risk has, until recently, been managed via the Directorate Risk Register.
-The Executive Team started to identify a fragility in the service which required escalation to Board for a decision on resource for a Tissue Viability Nurse.
-A number of actions have been taken since the escalation which has reduced the level of risk.
+Referring to risk 1439, Mr Andrew Carruthers explained that the risk has, until recently, been managed via the Directorate Risk Register.
+The Executive Team began to identify a fragility in the service which required escalation to Board for a decision on resource for a Tissue Viability Nurse.
+A number of actions have been taken since the escalation, which has reduced the level of risk.

-Mrs Hardisty requested an update on the challenges being faced at the Minor Injury Unit, Prince Philip Hospital as raised in the Operational Quality, Safety and Experience Update Report which has been managed via the Directorate Risk Register for some time.
-In response, Mr Andrew Carruthers, Mrs Joanne Wilson and The Assistant Director of Assurance and Risk undertook to meet to discuss and provide feedback to the Committee.
+Mrs Judith Hardisty requested an update on the challenges being faced at the Minor Injuries Unit (MIU), Prince Philip Hospital as raised in the Operational Quality, Safety and Experience Update Report, which has been managed via the Directorate Risk Register for some time.
+In response, Mr Carruthers, Mrs Joanne Wilson and the Assistant Director of Assurance and Risk undertook to meet to discuss and provide feedback to the Committee.